 Volunteering at Presbyterian/St. Luke's and Rocky Mountain Hospital for Children

-We brighten patient’s days.
 Our volunteers come from every walk of life.
 They are teens exploring medical careers, young adults attending medical school, retired nurses, former patients, empty nesters and retirees who just want to give back.
 P/SL and RMHC offer a variety of rewarding experiences in healthcare.
 Visit our opportunity directory for a list of assignments for which we are actively recruiting volunteers.

 Ready to volunteer?
 Here are a few more things to consider...